Tristan Bekinschtein

-Tristan Bekinschtein is biologist, Master in Neurophysiology and PhD in neuroscience, Buenos Aires University.
-He is a university lecturer and Turing Fellow at Cambridge University.
-Dr. Bekinschtein is primarily known for his work on variable states of consciousness and auditory feedback.
+Tristan Bekinschtein is an Anglo-Argentinean biologist, Master in Neurophysiology and PhD in neuroscience, Buenos Aires University.
+He is a university professor and Turing Fellow at Cambridge University.
+Bekinschtein is primarily known for his work on variable states of consciousness and auditory feedback.
 He presently runs the Consciousness and Cognition Laboratory at Cambridge University.

 Biography

-Bekinschtein began his scientific career as a Neuroimaging analyst at the Raul Carrea Institute in 1999.
+Bekinschtein began his scientific career as a neuroimaging analyst at the Raul Carrea Institute in 1999.
 In 2005, he joined the Impaired Consciousness Group at the University of Cambridge as a research fellow.
 He became an Assistant Researcher at the Institute of Cognitive Neurology in Argentina in 2006, before joining the INSERM-CEA Cognitive Neuroimaging Unit (UNICOG) at the French Institute of Health and Medical Research in Paris.
 In 2008, he joined the MRC-Cognition and Brain Sciences Unit at Cambridge University as a research fellow.
 In 2012, he gave a TED Talk on consciousness at Rio De La Plata.

 As of 2011, Bekinschtein runs the Consciousness and Cognition Laboratory at Cambridge University.

 Select publications

-Dr Bekinschtein has more than 150 publications in renowned peer-reviewed publications.
+Bekinschtein has more than 150 publications in renowned peer-reviewed publications.
 Below is a selection: